snrnats/doc-centre/docfx_project/pro/api/shipments/getting_collection_notes.md

 > [!NOTE]
 > * For more information on manifesting in PRO, see the [Manifesting Shipments](/pro/api/shipments/manifesting_shipments.html) section.
-> * For full reference information on the **Get Collection Note by Manifests** endpoint, see LINK HERE.
+> * For full reference information on the **Get Collection Note by Manifests** endpoint, see the Shipments data contract.

 # [Example Get Collection Note by Manifests Request](#tab/get-collection-note-by-manifests-request)